ppierce32118/RepData_PeerAssessment1/PA1_template.md

 The total number of missing values in the dataset is 2304

 Fill in all of the missing values in the dataset.
+Using the "mice" package to impute the missing steps.
+The algorithm imputes an incomplete column by generating 'plausible' synthetic values given other columns in the data.
+Each incomplete column must act as a target column, and has its own specific set of predictors. (from mice documentation)

 ```r
 library(mice)